inbo/catrein/index.md

 title:
 ---

-Welcome on the CATREIN page

-The Catrein project wants to facilitate and enhance wildlife research using camera traps in Belgium.
+Welcome to the CATREIN project website.
+CATREIN wants to facilitate and enhance wildlife research using camera traps in Belgium.

 For this purpose investments are done both in hardware (> 60 Reconyx Hyperfire HC 600 cameras) and in software.
 The [Agouti](http://www.agouti.eu) software allows users to manage surveys, annotate images, archive images and data and produce standard reports using metadata standards.